aaron-ancheta/compatibility-predictor/README.md

 ### Initial Approach

 Initially, I didn't know what makes an applicant suited or "fit" for a team, so I decided to do a research.
-I came across <a href="https://www.qic-wd.org/umbrella-summary/employee-fit">Employee Fit</a> and I learned that compatability is not solely about just being similar to the team (vibe), but also about contributing on what the current team lacks.
+I came across <a target="_blank" href="https://www.qic-wd.org/umbrella-summary/employee-fit">Employee Fit</a> and I learned that compatability is not solely about just being similar to the team (vibe), but also about contributing on what the current team lacks.
 This concept is known in organizational psychology as Supplementary fit (having the same vibe with the team) and Complementary Fit (filling the gaps of the team) (Kristof-Brown et al., 2005).